-Year in accordance with our Environmental Management System.
+SPR goals are developed in accordance with our Environmental Management System and are set by Fiscal Year.
 Environmental staff members were able to assist in this success by a thorough review of the potential waste streams, evaluation of recycling alternatives, communication with SPR personnel, and consultation with federal and state regulatory agencies as required.
-Materials recycled during CY 2013 are delineated in Table 5-15.